juicycleff/smartform/README.md

 ### Form Schema

-A form schema defines the structure and behavior of a form, including its fields, validation rules, and conditional logic.
+A form props defines the structure and behavior of a form, including its fields, validation rules, and conditional logic.

 ### Fields